 At a global level, IXPs connect with each other using extremely fast networking technology to minimize delays and get packets to their destinations as quickly as possible.

 Once it reaches the ISP that services the account of the person you want to communicate with, the packet goes back down the stack — to a local area, to your recipient’s local router, and to the application on their client device.
 After a few more exchanges of packets back and forth, a connection is made, and you’re talking with your mother-in-law.

 One of the key goals in networking is to get packets from one place to another quickly.
 On any given connection, speed is limited by physical constraints — the speed of light on an optical fiber cable, for instance.
 Each handoff between networks takes time and introduces delays, or latency.
 ISPs and device manufacturers strive to reduce latency so that network traffic can move as quickly as possible.

 Low latency is especially important for connections like voice and video calls.
 Packets have to move in near real time, because people can perceive (and be annoyed by) delays of even fractions of a second.
 Any provider that can’t offer low latency comparable to that of a phone call is at risk of losing customers.

 Latency is measured in milliseconds, and for most cellular connections latency is about 100-200 ms. So the goal for telecom providers is to keep latency lower than that.
 But remember, each time a packet goes through a router, it experiences added latency.

-To minimize latency, Plivo maintains PoPs at IXPs in six locations:
+To minimize latency, Plivo maintains PoPs at IXPs in seven locations: